Experienced Law Firm Serving all of Rhode Island

 Personalized attention and honest advice

 A criminal charge can impact your life and reputation for years to come, which is why securing a strong defense attorney early on in the criminal process is crucial.
-The Rhode Island criminal defense lawyers at Abilheira Law, LLC understand the fear and anxiety that these charges may cause and are her to support you every step of the way providing experienced and aggressive legal representation.
+Our attorneys understand the fear and anxiety that these criminal charges may cause.
+We are here to support you every step of the way providing experienced and aggressive legal representation.
 Call us today and put your future and freedom in our capable hands.

 Don’t wait a moment longer to retain counsel!